eluck/grunt-dirstruct-guardian/README.md

 });
 ```

-Find [here](http://gruntjs.com/configuring-tasks#files) extensive documentation on how to build extended file matchers that fit your needs.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).